Have you been seeing ads for an app called Yousician popping up everywhere?

 The app lets you know whether you played in-time and on-pitch.
 If you hit the correct notes, you collect points and pass the level.

-With each lesson, you need to play through the material at an ever increasing speed.
+With each lesson, you need to play through the material at an ever-increasing speed.

 So in essence, Yousician is a metronome with ears that gives you kudos if you're good.
+Music gamification.

 What I liked about Yousician